The Polar Vortex (Among Other Things) Is Apparently Sending Chills Through The Labor Market

 Again, seasonality and ‘The Purge Effect’ (where companies clear out jobs from their applicant tracking system with updated hiring priorities for the year) had an impact on December and January Duration measures, but without question, Job Duration is rising and hiring velocity is slowing down.

 So the central question on everyone’s mind, and the main line of questioning yesterday for the Fed Chair, is whether or not the U.S. is heading into a recession.
-While we’ll have more to add to the conversation tomorrow with our complete data for January at a macro and sector level, we thought it might be instructive to look at a handful of selected companies within specific sectors to get a sense of whether or not the economy is cooling off.
-Keep in mind that distilling macro trends from seasonality is a challenge (to say the least), but some clear trends are most definitely apparent in the data.
+While we’ll have more to add to the conversation tomorrow with our complete job data for January at a macro and sector level, we thought it might be instructive to look at a handful of selected companies within specific sectors to get a sense of whether or not the economy is cooling off.
+Keep in mind that distilling macro trends from seasonality is a challenge (to say the least), but some clear trends are most definitely apparent in the job market data.

 CEO optimism aside, labor demand among the railroads is clearly declining.